thoughtworks/build-your-own-radar/README.md

 ***Note:*** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.

+Check [this page](https://www.thoughtworks.com/radar/how-to-byor) for step by step guidance.

 ### More complex usage